 My animations are mostly 720p, and those without music usually play at 120 counts per minute, while those with music will play at whatever tempo the music suggests.

-Most of my animations have no music, but I have secured permission from three sources to include their music in my animations:
+Most of my animations have no music, but I have secured permission from four sources to include their music in my animations:

 In most dances with progression, the first set of the dance will be slowed down (and no music will play for those dances with music), this is to make it easier to understand and learn the dance.
 Subsequent iterations will be at dance pace.

 The dancers taking the men's roles are drawn as rectangles (with a circle poking out to show which way he is facing), those taking the women's roles are drawn as elipses (again with a circle poking out for a head). .
 Each couple is drawn in its own color and the main color of the dancer remains unchanged through the dance.
 However the border color indicates what role the dancer is currently playing and this may change during the course of the dance.
 Dancers waiting out at the ends (in a minor set dance) have a black border, those playing the 1s have a red border, those playing the 2s have greenish border, those the 3s have a blueish, and so forth.

 The band (or the "presence") orients the set.
 Following Playford's conventions I usually place the band to the left of the animation.
 Toward the band is "up" the set.
 The 1s are the couple closest to the band.